 Re: Election Process Changes

-Date: February 7th, 2019
+Date: February 7th, 2019 (Revised February 8th, 2019)

 Dear local officers,

 As you may know, this past year’s (2018) Delegate Assembly approved widespread and significant changes to MAPE’s election process.
 A list of the positions and term length of the positions that will be elected in 2019 and 2020 is attached.